ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ## The Original Ethereum Vision

 In the beginning there was "Build Unstoppable Applications", and for a time it was good.
 It was a real revolution, as your average developer now had the ability to create a new type of software that could not be stoppped or censored by anyone.
-In the early days, there was a united understanding and support of _Code is Law_ within the Ethereum community; it was was not just unconvovertial, but the very mission of Ethereum.
+In the early days, there was a united understanding and support of _Code is Law_ within the Ethereum community; it was was not just uncontroversial, but the very mission of Ethereum.

 ![Ethereum.org Build Unstoppable Applications](./unstoppable.png)